 A flat in an older building is more likely to need repairs and replacements than a newer one, especially if your unit has outdated installations and appliances.
 And a condo in a hurricane-prone area could very well require emergency repairs as opposed to one in a more weather-stable location.

 Again, your condo’s size can also affect your maintenance costs.
 A larger home will not only be more costly to heat, cool, and clean.
 It will generally require more maintenance than a smaller flat would.
 Apartments with high-end features (luxury rooftop pool, anyone?) will also need more cost-intensive upkeep.
 Finally, your personal situation can play a role in your maintenance budget.
 If you have kids or pets, you may, for instance, need to do more up front to protect the flooring and walls.

-A Condo Maintenance Plan Puts You in Control
+Planning for Condo Maintenance Puts You in Control

 Whether you’re downsizing, moving, or investing in your first home ever, buying a condo is super exciting.
 As a condo owner, you’ll want to have a plan in place to protect your investment.